An Expats Guide to Moving to Dubai

 Furthermore, it is important to keep your health insurance card with you at all times to prove coverage, lest treatment should be needed at short notice.

 As an alternative to public health insurance, many expats opt for private medical insurance.

 Such policies normally offer greater levels of cover and a range of services not covered by the state-run system.

 That said, be aware that individuals with private health insurance in Dubai will often be turned away from public facilities.
-As a result, should you opt for such a policy it makes sense to take note of your local private hospital so you know who to contact in the case of an emergency.
+As a result, those who opt for such a policy should take note of their local private hospital, so they know who to contact in the case of an emergency.